Items filtered by date: April 2024

 An ingrown toenail, a common foot condition, occurs when the edge of the toenail grows into the surrounding skin, leading to pain, swelling, and discomfort.
 This condition typically affects the big toe but can occur on any toe.
 Ingrown toenails can develop due to a variety of factors, including improper nail trimming techniques, wearing tight-fitting shoes, or sustaining toe injuries.
 Additionally, individuals with curved or unusually shaped toenails may be more prone to ingrown toenails.
 Symptoms of ingrown toenails include redness, tenderness, and inflammation around the affected nail, as well as the presence of pus or drainage in severe cases.
 If left untreated, ingrown toenails can become infected, causing further pain and complications.
 Recognizing the causes and symptoms of ingrown toenails is important for prompt treatment and prevention strategies.
 If you have developed an ingrown toenail, it is suggested that you contact a podiatrist who can treat this condition, which may include minor surgery for partial or total removal.

 Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact one of our podiatrists of In Step Podiatry Center.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+For more information about ingrown toenails, contact Queen Mbanuzue, DPM of In Step Podiatry Center.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Ingrown Toenails